 Why slime is so valuable for kids (and adults).

-As adults, we often focus on everything that could break or get dirty.
-It sticks, maybe makes stains or ends up under the sofa.
-We lose sight of what our children miss out on when we forbid them from playing with these things.
+As adults, we often focus on anything that might break or get dirty.
+It might be sticky, stain, or end up under the sofa.
+In doing so, we lose sight of what our children are missing out on when we forbid them from playing with these things.
 Adults also benefit from playing with slime.

 Why slime is so great?
-This is explained below for legal guardians, family members and professionals who work with children.
+This is explained below for parents, family members, and professionals who work with children.

-There is a summary marked in red at the end of each chapter .
+There is a red summary at the end of each chapter .

 Slime and children